inspr/core-legacy/doc/dapp_overview.md

 ![channel](img/chan-func.jpg)

 Channels are created to receive and send a specific kind of information.
 This specification is defined by a **Channel's Type**, which is a reference to a Channel Type structure defined in the same context (in the same dApp) as the Channel.
 In other words:
-- A Channel only carries a specific kind of data (such as *int*, *string*, or an object defined by the user);
+- A Channel only carries a specific kind of data (such as *int*, *string*, or an object defined by the user).
-- A Channel can't exist without a Channel Type;
+- A Channel can't exist without a Channel Type.

 In a more detailed explanation, the cluster's structures communication is done through a [Message Broker](https://en.wikipedia.org/wiki/Message_broker) (such as Apache Kafka, RabbitMQ, etc.).
 So what a Channel really does is to define from which part of the broker (which Topic) a Node should read a message, or to which part it should write a message.